LYNCH·LLP

 • Is the allowance rate a prediction for my application?

-No. The pooled rate describes historical outcomes and is not a prediction of any specific application's outcome.
+No. The allowance rate is a historical aggregate of past decided applications.
+It is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION